 Third-order statistics are the lowest-order statistics which can be used to detect non-Gaussianity.
-Many authors have already addressed the problem of three-point statistics and semi-analytical predictions for the three-point correlation function and the bispectrum have already been derived (e.g. (Ma and Fry, 2000a,b; Scoccimarro and Couchman, 2001; Cooray and Hu, 2001)).
-However, the correction for missing data in the full higherorder Fourier statistics remains an outstanding issue.
-An alternative solution (see §4.3) has been proposed by (Pires et al., 2009b) to derive second-order and third-order statistics and possibly higher-order statistics from an incomplete shear map.
+Many authors have already addressed the problem of three-point statistics and semi-analytical predictions for the three-point correlation function and the bispectrum have already been derived (e.g. [51, 52, 78, 19]).
+However, the correction for missing data in the full higher-order Fourier statistics remains an outstanding issue.
+An alternative solution (see §4.3) has been proposed by [67] to derive second-order and third-order statistics and possibly higher-order statistics from an incomplete shear map.

-- Convergence three-point correlation function $\xi{i,j,k}(\theta)$:
+• Convergence three-point correlation function $\xi{i,j,k}(\theta)$: